 Our upcoming international excursion will focus on the “Diversity of wine-growing terroirs in Burgundy”.
 We will leave Belgium on Sunday 17 and arrive in Dijon at 5 pm.
-We will be in the vineyard plots and in the tasting cellars from Monday 18 to Wednesday 20 May.
+We will be in the vineyard plots and in the tasting cellars.
 We will leave Dijon on the 20th at 5 pm to reach Belgium in the late evening.
 News will come in the coming days about the final organization and registration processes

 Organizer: Prof.-Em.
 B. Delvaux (UCLouvain)